egalli64/clj-intro/src/aaa/README.md

 - [juxt] - Apply multiple functions to same arguments
 - [->>] - Threading macros for clean data transformations
 - [->] - Threading macros for clean data transformations
-- [some] - Test conditions on collections
-- [every?] - Test conditions on collections
 - [group-by] - Group collection elements by function result
 - [frequencies] - Count occurrences in a collection
 - [take]